cdktf/cdktf-provider-googlebeta/docs/googleCertificateManagerDnsAuthorization.java.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.18.0/docs/resources/google_certificate_manager_dns_authorization#labels GoogleCertificateManagerDnsAuthorization#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.19.0/docs/resources/google_certificate_manager_dns_authorization#labels GoogleCertificateManagerDnsAuthorization#labels}

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-google-beta.googleCertificateManagerDnsAuthorization.GoogleCertificateManagerDnsAuthorization.Initializer.parameter.location"></a>

+- *Type:* java.lang.String

+The Certificate Manager location.
+If not specified, "global" is used.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.19.0/docs/resources/google_certificate_manager_dns_authorization#location GoogleCertificateManagerDnsAuthorization#location}

 ---